-How long Tesla batteries last
+How long do Tesla batteries last?

 Tesla car batteries are covered by their warranty for eight years or 120,000 to 150,000 miles, depending on which comes first.
-Model 3 and Model Y Teslas are covered up to 120,000 miles (or eight years), while the Model S and Model X are covered up to 150,000 miles (or eight years).
+Tesla Model 3 and Model Y vehicles are covered up to 120,000 miles (or eight years), while the Model S and Model X are covered up to 150,000 miles (or eight years).
 However, the battery will likely do fine beyond either eight years or 150,000 miles.

-While the Tesla Model 3 body may be designed to last for a million miles, owners will likely need to replace the battery pack two or three times during the course of that many miles.
+While the Tesla Model 3 body may be designed to last for a million miles, owners will likely need to replace the battery pack two or three times over the course of that many miles.